TheOdinProject/curriculum/html_css/v2/main-course/selectors.md

 [:`active`](https://css-tricks.com/almanac/selectors/a/active/) applies to elements that are currently being clicked, and is especially useful for giving your user feedback that their action had an effect.
 This is a great one to give your buttons and other interactive elements more 'tactile' feedback.

 Have you ever wondered why links are blue but turn purple when clicked in unstyled HTML?
 It's because browsers implement that styling by default.
 To implement your own custom styling for links, take advantage of the [`:link`](https://css-tricks.com/almanac/selectors/l/link/) and [`:visited`](https://css-tricks.com/almanac/selectors/v/visited/) pseudo-classes.
-A simplified version of default browser styling might look like something like this:
+A simplified version of default browser styling might look something like this:

 ~~~css
   /* This rule will apply to all links */